amitshekhariitbhu/Kotlin-Coroutines-Android-Examples/README.md

 * Using Kotlin Coroutines with Retrofit.
 * Using Kotlin Coroutines with Room Database.
 * Using Kotlin Coroutines with various 3rd party libraries.
+* Adding timeout to a task using Kotlin Coroutines.

 ## Kotlin Coroutines Examples for Android Development:
 * **Single Network Call:** Learn how to make a network call using Kotlin Coroutines.